 - Place steamer basket in water

-- Cook uncovered for 3 minutes then place a lid ajar over the cooking pot (this allows gases to escape and minimizes exposure to oxygen); cook 15-20 minutes, or until it's fork tender
+- Cook uncovered for 3-minutes then place a lid ajar over the cooking pot (this allows gases to escape and minimizes exposure to oxygen); cook 15-20 minutes, or until it's fork tender

 - Remove cauliflower head and allow to drain

-- Place 1-2 tablespoons of olive oil in a large sautee pan
+- On medium-high heat, add 1-2 tablespoons of olive oil in a large sautee pan

 - Put florets in pan flat-side down; cook for 2-minutes uncovered then place lid on pan

 - Remove lid and continue to cook for 10-12 minutes, stirring occasionally